Sugar: Sugarcane

 Sugar cane requires a frost-free climate with sufficient rainfall during the growing season to make full use of the plant's substantial growth potential.
 The crop is harvested mechanically or by hand, chopped into lengths and conveyed rapidly to the processing plant (commonly known as a sugar mill) where it is either milled and the juice extracted with water or extracted by diffusion.
 The juice is clarified with lime and heated to destroy enzymes.
 The resulting thin syrup is concentrated in a series of evaporators, after which further water is removed.
 The resulting supersaturated solution is seeded with sugar crystals, facilitating crystal formation and drying.
-Molasses is a by-product of the process and the fiber from the stems, known as bagasse, is burned to provide energy for the sugar extraction process.
+Molasses is a by-product of the process and the fibre from the stems, known as bagasse, is burned to provide energy for the sugar extraction process.
 The crystals of raw sugar have a sticky brown coating and either can be used as they are, can be bleached by sulfur dioxide, or can be treated in a carbonatation process to produce a whiter product.
 About 2500 L of irrigation water is needed for every 1 kg of sugar produced.